Our BIG FAQs Page!

 Here at LED Monkey HQ, we try to make your life as simple as possible.
 Indeed, when you read The BIG LED Monkey FAQs Page you'll find easy-to-follow solutions to ALL your LED lighting-related issues and problems, so crack on...

 What is an LED?

-This differs from the light that’s generated by traditional incandescent bulbs, as they use heat to make a hair-like filament glow white-hot.
+This differs from the light that’s generated by traditional incandescent bulbs like the one pictured below, as they use electricity to make a hair-like filament glow white-hot (which isn't ideal).